jonlpersson/ed-latimore/site/_posts/2022-01-12-gorilla-mind-smooth-review.md

 I would never describe this as euphoria.
 It's more of an undeterrable optimism and higher levels of patience.
 This contrasts \*sharply\* to my experience with some other nootropics.
 I don't have a temper, but I have experienced less patient on Gorilla Mind Rush or Onnit Alpha Brain.
 I suspect it's due to GMS using a health dose of L-Tyrosine and Saffron Extract.

 Both of these ingredients aid in the production of dopamine and seratonin.
 This is a very nice addition, as both of these are naturally occurring are missing in most nootropics.
-GMS seems to take the stance that a good mood is essential for productivity, and I'm here for it.&nbsp;
+GMS seems to take the stance that a good mood is essential for productivity, and I'm here for it.

 ### Improve reaction times and athletic performance

 While I'm not longer a professional fighter, I still make it a point to stay in shape.
 I also never miss a workout.
 With my routine, I'd like to think that it wouldn't take too long to get back into fighting shape.

 While I love the gym, I don't have the same type of burning motivation I had to get in there when I was doing it for a living.
-That's where GMS comes in handy, as it boosts my mood and motivation.&nbsp;
+That's where GMS comes in handy, as it boosts my mood and motivation.

 Since I also still spar, I noticed that GMS helps with my reaction time and explosiveness.
-Now to be fair, the ingredients that seem to responsible for that are pretty standard when it comes to nootropic supplements, but as far as I can tell, what makes GMS unique is that it doesn't have any other ingredients in it that are banned by the World Anti Doping Agency (WADA).&nbsp;
+Now to be fair, the ingredients that seem to responsible for that are pretty standard when it comes to nootropic supplements, but as far as I can tell, what makes GMS unique is that it doesn't have any other ingredients in it that are banned by the World Anti Doping Agency (WADA).

 The 100mg dose of L-Theanine helps me [maintain my reaction time and mental sharpness](https://www.sciencedirect.com/science/article/pii/S1756464611000351) to get the most out of those long grueling sessions.
 Couple that with the 600mg of Alpha GPC for [boosting my growth hormone and fat oxidation](https://pubmed.ncbi.nlm.nih.gov/22673596/), and it’s how I stay in peak physical form.